 TGbn editor: Insert the following acronyms (maintaining alphabetical order):

+OMP operating mode and parameters

 TGbn editor: please add the following subclause as shown below.

 9.6.X.Y UHR Link Reconfiguration Notify frame format

 The UHR Link Reconfiguration Notify frame is used by an AP MLD in response to the UHR Link Reconfiguration Request frame sent by a non-AP MLD to enable or disable a mode or to update the parameters associated with a mode.